tomd1415/school_merit_tracker/README.md

 7. Handling Permissions

-If you encounter a •permission denied for schema publi`’ error, grant create privileges on the public schema to your user:
+If you encounter a â€¢permission denied for schema publi`â€™ error, grant create privileges on the public schema to your user:

 grant CREATE, USAGE oN SCHEMA public TO merit_user;